 Toronto Sexual Assault Lawyer

-If you are facing sexual assault charges in Toronto, you need the best representation.
-William Jaksa has over a decade of experience as a top criminal lawyer.
+If you are facing sexual assault in Toronto, you need the best representation.
+William Jaksa has over 15 years of experience as a criminal lawyer in Toronto.
 Contact the best sexual assault lawyer in Toronto to protect your rights and freedoms.